 Scope of the new development:

-In the context of the Swift migration of the payment messages MT category 1, 2 and 9 to ISO 20022 messages, the group of experts collectively known as the CBPRplus working group have identified several business scenarios where a form of correspondence information is sent by one party to another.
+In the context of the Swift migration of the payment messages MT category 1, 2 and 9 to ISO 20022 messages, the group of experts collectively known as the CBPRplus working group have identified several business scenarios where a form of correspondence information is sent by one party to another commonly known as MT199, MT299 for payments only.

-Having analysed existing ISO20022 base messages, the submitting organisation has identified existing ISO messages that support the existing business use cases (camt.018, camt.01, camt.020, camt.021, reda.065 and reda.064), but those are specific to Market Infrastructures and their participant (then sent a broadcast message).
+Having analysed existing ISO20022 base messages, the submitting organisation has identified existing ISO messages that support the existing business use cases (camt.018, camt.019, camt.020, camt.021, reda.065 and reda.064), but those are specific to Market Infrastructures and their participant (then sent a broadcast message).
 The CBPRplus group propose to develop a new correspondence message that will re-use existing components present in the aforementioned ISO messages.